sfc-gh-dwilczak/tutorials/docs/snowflake/azure/sso/index.md

 # Azure (SSO) to Snowflake
-In this tutorial we will show how to setup authentication to Snowflake using SSO with Azure Active Directory Identity Provider.
+In this tutorial we will show how to setup authentication to Snowflake using SSO with Azure Microsoft Entra ID Identity Provider which used to called Azure Active Directory.

 ## Video
 Video is still in developemnt.